SaraIrving/WeGO/project-kickoff.md

 ### Stretch stories

-- As a host, I get a notification for new join requests, button takes you to hosted and removes banner **** .75
+- As a host, I get a notification for new join requests, button takes you to hosted and removes banner **** .75 --- 10 hrs
-- As a user, I can get new message notifications ** .5
+- As a user, I can get new message notifications ** .5 --- 2-3 hrs?
 - Finish Edit Form **** ~.75 ---
 - Search Bar MatMultiValues **** ~2 ---
 - Based on a users previous activities, there's a smart suggestion feature that shows me relavent activities I might be particularly interested in joining *
 - As a user I can sign up *** ~1 ---
 - Asterisk the password input ***** .05 ---
-- My location is dynamicly inferred on signup (geolocation) ** ~1
+- My location is dynamicly inferred on signup (geolocation) ** ~1 ---
 - Make the images picker better  0 1 tags loop through them then loop through my object, and when they match - ignore outdoor ** .75 ---
 - responsive ****
 - style landing page ** 1.5